eddie3/gogrepo/README.md

 * Verify and report integrity of all downloaded files.
 Does MD5, zip integrity, and expected filesize verification.
 This makes sure your game files can actually be read back and are healthy.

   ``gogrepo.py verify``

+* Compare the downloaded installers and extras against the latest versions available from GOG.

+  ``gogrepo.py removeold``

 Advanced Usage -- Common Tasks
 ----------------